Facts About Yoruba Language And Culture

 Many people have realized that they can’t do it all in one life so they pick one thing and stick to that.
 They know that it is a lot better to put all of their energy in the pursuit of one goal instead of going in a different direction every time their interest changes.
 Life can get pretty messy if we start pursuing every flashy thing we see, which is why one final destination is enough.
 There is nothing wrong with learning more than your course books.
 In fact, many people who are recognized for their work also pick up a hobby and become pretty good at it.

-For instance, there is no law against a doctor picking up the paint brushes and painting a masterpiece.
-But if they had started focusing too much on painting while they were still in school, they would not have end up with a stable career.
-This is why those who like studying people and culture should devote their life to learning all there is to know about a certain group or ethnicity.
-Once they have collected all the facts, only then can they move on to another culture.
+For instance, there is no law against a doctor picking up the paint brushes and painting a masterpiece in Southwestern Nigeria.
+But if they had started focusing too much on painting while they were still in school in Western Nigeria, they would not have ended up with a stable career.
+This is why those who like studying people and culture in the 14th centuries should devote their life to learning all there is to know about a certain group or ethnicity, such as the common language of the Yoruba people.
+Once they have collected all the facts about West Africa, only then can they move on to another culture.

 Facts About Yoruba Language: